GoldingAustin/mk-gql/README.md

 ### Keep components dumb

 In general we recommend to keep the components dumb, and create utility functions in the store or models to perform queries needed for a certain UI component.
 This encourages reuse of queries between components.
 Furthermore, it makes testing easier, as it will be possible to test your query methods directly, without depending on rendering components.
-As is done for example [here](https://github.com/mobxjs/@kibeo/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/tests/lib/todos/todostore.test.js#L18-L110)
+As is done for example [here](https://github.com/mobxjs/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/tests/lib/todos/todostore.test.js#L18-L110)

 ### Paging, search state or other complex ui states

 ...are best modelled using separate models, or by introducing additional properties and actions to keep track of paging, offset, search filters, etcetera.
-This is done for example in the [twitter example](https://github.com/mobxjs/@kibeo/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/examples/3-twitter-clone/src/app/models/RootStore.ts#L18-L56) and the [apollo example](https://github.com/mobxjs/@kibeo/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/examples/4-apollo-tutorial/client/src/models/LaunchConnectionModel.js#L15-L32)
+This is done for example in the [twitter example](https://github.com/mobxjs/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/examples/3-twitter-clone/src/app/models/RootStore.ts#L18-L56) and the [apollo example](https://github.com/mobxjs/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/examples/4-apollo-tutorial/client/src/models/LaunchConnectionModel.js#L15-L32)

 ### Mutations should select the fields they change

 Mutation should select the fields they change in the result selection

-### Using @kibeo/mk-gql with other graphql clients
+### Using mk-gql with other graphql clients

 It is possible to scaffold with the `--modelsOnly` flag.
 This generates a RootStore and the model classes, but no code for the queries or React, and hence it is environment and transportation independent.
 Use this option if you want to use models on the server, or on the client in combination with another graphql client.
 Use `store.merge(data)` to merge in query results you get from your graphql client, and get back instantiated model objects.

 ### Stub the transportation layer in unit tests

-It is quite easy to stub away the backend and transportation layer, by providing a custom client to the rootStore, as is done [here](https://github.com/mobxjs/@kibeo/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/tests/lib/todos/todostore.test.js#L18-L110).
+It is quite easy to stub away the backend and transportation layer, by providing a custom client to the rootStore, as is done [here](https://github.com/mobxjs/mk-gql/blob/d9d7738a53fa0daf97f6ca2522c5fd6069a2f9ae/tests/lib/todos/todostore.test.js#L18-L110).